 The first thing to note here is the include statement, this adds the file

-htmlheaders.sma into this program, this document contains a number of constants relevant to HTML headers (you can take a look at this file by double-clicking on it in the project view or by selecting it on the bottom set of tabs underneath our code.
+htmlheaders.sma into this program, this document contains several constants relevant to HTML headers (you can take a look at this file by double-clicking on it in the project view or by selecting it on the bottom set of tabs underneath our code.
 We are making use of this included file to declare the charset.
-This is done using the output function of our cgi variable:
+This is done using the output function of our CGI variable:

 The format for this function is explained in more detail in the language reference but for this purpose, you will only need to know that you need to parse HTML code into it, and in our case, we are also parsing a char size into the function.